RomaRespilieux/saucedemo-automation/README.md

 # saucedemo-automation
-This is a Cypress practice project with automated tests for the [SauceLabs website](https://www.saucedemo.com/).
+This is a Cypress practice project with automated tests for (https://www.saucedemo.com/).
 The goal was to gain hands-on experience with end-to-end testing, improve my understanding of test automation, and explore best practices in writing automated tests.

 ## Prerequisites